 9. Peak Testing

-In peak testing, you expose the software with increased load for a small time and regular peak in concurrent users to analyse how the website or application will behave in real life situation.
+In peak testing, you expose the software with increased load for a small time and regular peak in concurrent users to analyze how the website or application will behave in a real-life situations.

 10. Scalability Testing